nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 | `p (INDEX) /ar`          | `p 2 /ar`          | Archives the person at index `2` |

 #### _Archiving All_
-Archives every person displayed in the list panel.
+Archives every person displayed in the List Pane.

 | Format   | Short Format |
 |----------|--------------|